 However, having been a few times myself to The Netherelands, I knew it was rich in culture, diversity and beauty.
 The spring we traveled to the cities of Gouda and Delft as well and stayed in the beautiful town of Wassenaar near The Hague.

 Gouda’s town hall

 Gouda (pronounced Gowda) I know I’ve butchered that poor name more than a thousand times, I’m so sorry.
 Famous for their incredible cheeses and clog shoes, many do not know about their architectural beauties, amazing churches and historical market square.
 Every Thursday morning, farmers from all over Holland descend on the cheese market in the market square where the old town hall sites front and center.

-What to see in Gouda
+What to see in spring in Gouda

 I created a walking tour of Gouda because we only had a few hours.
 Because of the size of our van, I found a great parking lot not too far from city center, Klein Amerika parking lot (it’s FREE.)
 It’s open, outdoor parking so my 7 ft. van had no issues squeezing into a small parking garage.
 Here is what we were able to see –

 - Market square & Town Hall